 The Active Hospitals Interactive Map was developed by the NHS TU as a means of visually highlighting the Community of Practice Trust engagement across the UK, whilst highlighting opportunities and gaps for OHID to target potential future Active Hospitals.
 It also shows where the Active Partnerships and ICSs sit in relation to the CoP members.
-Though not a contractual deliverable, the map was commissioned separately with various iterations and a succinct handover prepared for hosting the map in the future.
-The map has been shared at various forums and has been very well-received by key stakeholders.
+Though not a contractual deliverable, the map was commissioned separately with various iterations and a succinct handover document prepared to support OHID hosting the map in the future.
+The map has been shared at various forums and has been very well-received by key stakeholders .